BrennenWright/LocalAILab/README.md

 - Add n8n load from backup scripts
 - Add initial n8n builds and load on launch
 - Fix the pod manager stuff as it needs a new default image and the script to be inbeded
+- try moving cyperf to persistant to reduce the stale agent issue

 ### Lab Components